telerik/ajax-docs/controls/window/accessibility-and-internationalization/wai-aria-support.md

 ````

->note The implementation of the WAI ARIA support is achieved entirely client-side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
+>tip The implementation of the WAI ARIA support is achieved entirely client-side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
 This is done because an HTML document containing ARIA attributes will not pass validation if they are added on the server.

 >tip According to the WAI-ARIA specifications, the first input in a dialog should get the focus when the dialog opens.
 This is done out of the box for the [RadAlert]({%slug window/alert,-confirm,-prompt-dialogs/radalert-dialog%}), [RadConfirm]({%slug window/alert,-confirm,-prompt-dialogs/radconfirm-dialog%}) and [RadPrompt]({%slug window/alert,-confirm,-prompt-dialogs/radprompt-dialog%}) dialogs.
 For custom **RadWindows**, this should be done by the developer.

->note  **RadWindows** in the Windows collection of a **RadWindowManager**, or ones dynamically created by a manager, will inherit the value of its **EnableAriaSupport** property.
+>tip  **RadWindows** in the Windows collection of a **RadWindowManager**, or ones dynamically created by a manager, will inherit the value of its **EnableAriaSupport** property.

 ## See Also